DCC Storage Groups

 du -sh .[!.]* * | sort -h

 This is allocated on a request basis.
-We have two shared high performing (I/O) parallel file system between all HPC nodes and it offers Low-Latency and High Speed connectivity via an Infiniband network.
+We have three shared high performing (I/O) parallel file system between all HPC nodes and it offers Low-Latency and High Speed connectivity via an Infiniband network.
 This should be treated as temporary storage for the duration of HPC jobs.
-It is accessible from HPC nodes as /SCRATCH/<username> and /work1/<username>
+It is accessible from HPC nodes as /SCRATCH/<username> /work1/<username> /work3/<username>

 **** Please remember that our scratch-filesystems are not backed up ****